 Clinical Practice Guideline

-The guideline, Treatment of Blood Cholesterol to Reduce Atherosclerotic Cardiovascular Risk in Adults, was developed by the American College of Cardiology (ACC)/American Heart Association (AHA), and endorsed with qualifications by the American Academy of Family Physicians.
+The guideline on Management of Blood Cholesterol was developed by the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines and was categorized as Affirmation of Value by the American Academy of Family Physicians.

 - Individuals with LDL-C ≥ 190 mg/dL or triglycerides ≥ 500 mg/dL should be evaluated for secondary causes of hyperlipidemia.